 The year in review

-The heads of the Scheme were published on 15 July 2013.47 The intent of the Scheme was that it would, if enacted, provide a comprehensive overhaul of Ireland's outdated gambling laws and would result in most forms of gambling being regulated by a single piece of legislation.
+The heads of a Scheme were published on 15 July 2013 (the 2013 Bill).45 The intent of the 2013 Bill was that it would, if enacted, provide a comprehensive overhaul of Ireland's outdated gambling laws and would result in most forms of gambling being regulated by a single piece of legislation.

-Since the initial publication of the Scheme in 2013, limited progress has been made.
-However, a number of recent high-profile cases involving prominent sportspeople and gambling addiction, coupled with increased public concern about children under 18 engaged in gambling activities, has led to an increased political desire to implement legislation to give effect to the scheme.
-If legislation is enacted to give effect to the proposals outlined in the Scheme, it will result in a fundamental change in gambling law and regulation in Ireland.
+Limited progress was made following the publication of the 2013 Bill.
+However, a number of high-profile cases involving prominent sportspeople and gambling addiction, coupled with increased public concern about children under 18 engaged in gambling activities, led to an increased political desire to implement legislation to fundamentally change in gambling law and regulation in Ireland.

-On 10 January 2018, it was widely reported in the media that the government would scrap the Scheme in favour of drafting and publishing an updated Scheme, on the basis that the original Scheme is, on reflection, outdated and no longer fit for purpose.
-It is anticipated that the revised Scheme will now tackle new developments in the industry, such as social media advertising, crypto-currencies and secondary lottery providers.
+On 10 January 2018, it was widely reported in the media that the government would scrap the 2013 Bill in favour of drafting and publishing an updated Scheme, on the basis that the 2013 Bill was, on reflection, outdated and no longer fit for purpose.

-Outlined below are a number of the anticipated key features of the revised Scheme.
+Outlined below are a number of the key features of the 2021 Scheme.

 i Independent regulatory authority